thriveweb/glass/content/pages/about.md

         hair to match.
 Perfect for events and photo shoots.

-        Be shoot ready in a flash with Karli from ibeautyconnect.
+        Be shoot ready in a flash with Karli from Glass.

-        Email: ibeautyconnect17@gmail.com
+        Email: talent@glassmanagement.com.au
       image: /images/uploads/mu.jpg
       title: Makeup Artist
     - content: >-